Secure-Platforms-Lab-W-M/MASC/masc-web/readme.md

 # MASC Web

 This is the web component of MASC.
-It is built using Flask in python.
+It is built using Flask in python 3.10.

 ## How to Run